 Since there is no deductive theory of social organisation, our only recourse is scientific experiment – trying out sometimes on small scales (community, city, and state level, say) a wide range of alternatives …

-… Science invites us to let the facts in, even when they don’t confirm to our preconceptions.
+… Science invites us to let the facts in, even when they don’t conform to our preconceptions.
 It counsels us to carry alternative hypotheses in our heads and see which best fit the facts.
 It urges on us a delicate balance between no-holds-barred openness to new ideas, however heretical, and the most rigorous sceptical scrutiny of everything – new ideas and established wisdom.
 This kind of thinking is also an essential tool for a democracy in an age of change.The Demon-Haunted World.
 Science as a candle in the dark.
 Carl Sagan.
 Ballantine Books.
 1996

 This post is a brief extract from a larger work in progress exploring the interplay of technology, politics and democracy.
 Final ideas, wording, case studies etc. may vary—or even disagree with this text 🙂